ERP Migration for SMEs: From Audit to Switchover, with Zero Downtime

 Vendor lock-in

 Migrating from one proprietary ERP to another proprietary ERP is just changing prisons.
-The best long-term strategy is to keep control over your data and code.
+The winning long-term strategy: keep control over your data and code.

 Cost explosion